vibhorkum/postgres_benchmark/README.md

 ### Usage and configuration for running the benchmark for a specific version of PostgreSQL/EPAS.

  `edb_env.sh` file inside the `tpcb_benchmark_m5d_metal` directory contains all the environment variables.
- For running the benchmark for a specific version, please modify the following:
+ For running the benchmark for a specific version, please modify the following using your favorite editor:
  ```
  PGBIN=/usr/pgsql-12/bin
 PGUSER="postgres"